Fern-Labs-Open-Source/todo-list-app/README.md

 ### Pull Request Process

 1. Create a branch from `main`
-2. Implement your changes with tests
+2. Implement your changes with appropriate tests
-3. Submit a pull request with a detailed description
+3. Submit a pull request with a clear description
 4. Ensure all checks pass
-5. Request code review
-6. Address feedback if any
+5. Address feedback if any
-7. Merge when approved
+6. Merge when approved

-## Features
+## MVP Features

+Our initial focus is on delivering these core features with high quality:

+- Basic user authentication (register, login, logout)
 - Task management (create, read, update, delete)
-- Task organization (lists, projects, tags)
+- Simple list organization
-- Task properties (priority, due date, description)
+- Core task properties (title, description, due date, priority)
-- User authentication and authorization
-- Responsive design for all devices
+- Responsive design for desktop and mobile
-- Offline capability
-- And much more!

 ## Contributing